 Adding to the palm’s colorful appeal are the panicles of bright yellow flowers that bloom in spring.
 The spent flowers develop into small round orange or yellow fruits that ripen to brown in fall.
 All stages of the palm bring interest and color to the landscape throughout all the seasons of the year.

 If your idea of fun gardening doesn’t involve the constant care of a fussy plant then you can’t go wrong with a European Fan Palm.
 When planted in preferred conditions this tree is a breeze to care for and makes a superb specimen or accent plant.

 Is it Cold-Hardy in My Area?

-Many types of palms require a subtropical or tropical climate to thrive in winter but European Fan Palms are an exception.
-These trees grow well throughout USDA hardiness zones 8 through 11, making them suitable additions to landscapes that experience colder temperatures in winter.
+Many types of palms require a subtropical or tropical climate to thrive in winter but European Fan Palms have evolved to survive the hot dry summers and cooler winters in Europe.
+These trees grow well throughout USDA hardiness zones 7b through 11, making them suitable additions to landscapes that experience cooler temperatures in the winter.

 Adding a thick layer of organic mulch over the root zone helps insulate it and keep it warm.
 You should also give the palm a deep drink of water the day before cold weather arrives, as it also helps insulate the root system keeping it warm.

 Since the European Fan Palm does not grow too large, you can cover it with sheets or burlap to protect it from cold winds.